-Manager, January 2015 – April 2016|
+|Poor example||Manager, January 2015 – April 2016|

 4. Supplement your copy with a cover letter.

-If you can’t find the right place to put the details on your hiatus or to explain it further, a cover letter will suffice.
+If you can’t find the right place to put the details of your hiatus or to explain it further, a cover letter will suffice.
 Through it, you can explain your absence from the workforce and insist on your eagerness to re-enter it.
 In particular, be honest.
 Tell the whole story and focus on the reasons, but keep your letter professional.

 Team Up with Our Experts and Get Your Resume Noticed!

 A clear gap in employment history cannot be avoided by professionals in any sector.
 So don’t be ashamed of the gaps on your resume, and when an interviewer asks you about them, be honest and confident in your response.
 Give specific examples of how you’ve used your free time productively outside work; and most importantly, explain why you’re so extremely passionate about the job you’re applying for.

 Besides, most recruiters believe workers with an impressive record of employment are dependable and will get their trust and nod.
 So be sure to send an impressive resume that makes you the perfect candidate for the job despite your imperfect work history.

 If you still don’t know how to improve your resume to get noticed by hiring managers, seek the help of a professional resume writing service.
 Resume Prime is an expert in making resumes for aspirants with employment record issues.
 We’ll hand you a resume tailored to what you need and to what the job requires.
 We write cover letters, too, that will help you justify your absence and convince the recruiter you deserve a comeback.
 Let’s get started!